-Darren Lynn Bousman has had a career that that has spanned the genre from mainstream films like SAW II and MOTHER’S DAY to niche films like REPO: THE GENETIC OPERA and THE DEVIL’S CARNIVAL.
+Darren Lynn Bousman has had a career that that has spanned the genre from mainstream films like SAW II and DEATH OF ME to niche films like REPO: THE GENETIC OPERA and THE DEVIL’S CARNIVAL.
 Now in his latest film ST. AGATHA he delves into nunsploitation but brings along a large dose of creative cruelty from his time with Jigsaw and company.

 It is 1957 and Mary (Sabrina Kern) is unmarried, pregnant and down on her luck.
 With few options, she accepts an offer of help that places her in the convent run by Mother Superior (Carolyn Hennesy TRUE BLOOD).
 Given the strict rules and brutal punishments, it doesn’t take Mary long to suspect that something is wrong.
 But she has no idea just how wrong.

 Now honestly I had my issues at the start of ST. AGATHA.
 Her ride drops Mary a good distance from the convent.
 The woods around it are filled with bear traps.
 The place itself looks like it belongs in a horror movie.
 I’d be ready to take my chances elsewhere after the bear traps and I can’t imagine anyone else not doing the same really.